 What Happens at a Checkup

 At each well-baby visit, the provider will watch what your baby can do and ask how you and your baby are doing.
 You can ask questions and talk about your worries.
 They will check on your baby’s health and growth.
 The provider will also talk and play with your baby to see how they play, learn, speak, act and move.

 The provider will measure your baby’s height and weight and check their vision and hearing.
 Your baby may have other tests, for things like lead poisoning or low iron in the blood.
 They will also look at your baby’s mouth and can help you find a dentist for your baby.

 Help for Ongoing Illnesses

 If your baby has an ongoing health problem, checkups help them get the right treatments and stay as healthy as possible.
 Checkups can help prevent visits to the emergency room.

 Example Checkup Schedule

 Schedules can vary, but here are recommended well-baby checks and procedures.
-Ask your doctor’s office to give you the dates to write in for these checkups.

 - Birth to 5 days old: Vision, hearing and blood tests; First vaccine